1977 Chicago Loop derailment: Infrastructure layout

-In 1977, when the crash occurred, there were four lines operating on the Loop, each in a different direction.
+In 1977, when the crash occurred, four lines were operating on the Loop, each in a different direction.
 The Ravenswood Line (current Brown Line) operated counter-clockwise around the outer track, while the Evanston Express (current Purple Line) and Loop Shuttle operated clockwise opposite from the Ravenswood trains on the inner track.
-The Lake–Dan Ryan Line (part of the current Green Line) operated in both directions, but only using the Lake and Wabash legs of the Loop.
+The Lake–Dan Ryan Line (which now forms parts of the modern-day Green Line and Red Line) operated in both directions, but only using the Lake and Wabash legs of the Loop.

 Earlier in the day of the accident, a switching issue forced dispatchers to reroute the Evanston Express to run counter-clockwise around the Loop instead of its normal clockwise route.
 This put it on the tracks normally used by the Ravenswood and westbound Lake–Dan Ryan trains.
 Because of congestion caused by this abnormal track sharing, the Ravenswood train would be required to stop short, waiting for the rerouted Evanston Express to clear before proceeding.
 Additionally, this delay meant that the Ravenswood was still in place when the Lake–Dan Ryan train arrived on these tracks, and it too was required to stop and wait for the Ravenswood to clear the track before proceeding.

 Collision

 At about 5:25 p.m., a Ravenswood train was waiting on the tracks, just past the northeast turn, waiting for the Evanston Express to clear the State/Lake platform.
 However, the Lake–Dan Ryan train did not stop as it approached the Ravenswood train.
 The Lake-Dan Ryan train proceeded against both track and cab signals and struck the back of the Ravenswood train.
 This impact was at 10 mph, as the train had only started off a few seconds earlier and was still halfway through pulling out of Randolph/Wabash.
 Passengers on the train reported the impact as nothing more than a "quiet thump."

 However, after the impact motorman Stephan A. Martin continued to apply traction power.
 This resulted in the rear cars continuing to push forwards, pinning the front of the train against the waiting Ravenswood on the right-angle turn of the track.
 With the front Lake–Dan Ryan train unable to move forward, the pressure from behind caused the coupling bar between the first two cars to bend and the coupled ends of those two cars to be pushed in the air.
 As motor power continued to be applied, the first three cars (two Budd 2200 units and a single Pullman-Standard 2000) were pushed further upwards, until they jackknifed and fell off the tracks.
-The second and third cars fell all the way to the street below, while the first car fell onto a track support structure.
+The second and third cars fell to the street below, while the first car fell onto a track support structure.
 The fourth car (another 2000 connected to the third car), pulled forward by the third, was derailed and dangled between the track edge and surface street.
 The last four cars remained on the track and still in Randolph/Wabash station.